Josh Shapiro the Democratic nominee for Governor of Pennsylvania; AP projects

 (WHTM) – Pennsylvania Attorney General Josh Shapiro is officially the Democratic nominee for Governor of Pennsylvania.

-Shapiro ran unopposed in the May 17 primary and will face the Republican nominee in the November 8 general election.
+Shapiro ran unopposed in the May 17 primary and will face Doug Mastriano in the November 8 general election according to the Associated Press.

 On Tuesday Shapiro announced he tested positive for COVID-19 and is experiencing mild symptoms.